MrBanja/ChillSystem/README.md

 ## About

-It is a system for those how are lazy.
+It is a system for those who are lazy.
 Imagine, you have an old TV or a computer monitor.
 Your friend come to your party and you would like to watch some youtube videos with your pals.
 But the TV is old enough to support YouTube app (monitor can not